daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-Doing this allows as to get exaclty the same behavior in VSCode as with TypeScript.
+Doing this allows as to get exactly the same behaviour in VSCode as with TypeScript.

 ![03-js-square-two-typed](https://github.com/daKmoR/generate-typescript-definition-files-from-javascript/blob/master/images/03-js-square-two-typed.png)

-We even get the same behavior when running `tsc`.
+We even get the same behaviour when running `tsc`.

 ```bash
 $ npx tsc